isabelbatista/watermark-service/README.md

 #  Watermark Service #
+This is a code challenge for a job application (not a living service).
 The Watermark Service provides adding a watermark to a given document like a book or journal.